 2.6 Additional Rules for Submitting Emission Costs

-(1) Verifiable cost data may include the cost of purchasing emission credits but only to the extent necessary to meet environmental regulations associated with the operation of the specific Resource.
+(1) Verifiable Cost data may include the cost of purchasing emission credits but only to the extent necessary to meet environmental regulations associated with the operation of the specific Resource.
 ERCOT will not approve emission costs of any type unless they are sufficiently documented.
 When submitting emission costs the following procedures apply:

 (a) Filing Entities submitting emission costs per-start must do so for each start type, cold, hot and intermediate.
 ERCOT will calculate Verifiable Startup Emission Costs ($/start) for a Resource by using Equation 4 described in Section 14, Appendices, Appendix 5, Specification of Relevant Equations.